hetu-script/hetu-script/docs/docs/en-US/grammar/class/readme.md

   }

   // instance member
-  var x: num
+  var x: number
-  var y: num
+  var y: number

   var birthDate
   // constructor with parameters
   // you can use `this` syntax in the parameter to
   // quick initialize the member on instance
   // just like in Dart
-  constructor (this.x: num, this.y: num, age: int) {
+  constructor (this.x: number, this.y: number, age: int) {
     // use this to access instance members shadowed by function parameters this.birthDate = Now() + age
   }
-  function meaning -> num {
+  function meaning -> number {
     // when there's no shadowing, `this` keyword can be omitted return x * y
   }